Practicing Peace Breath

 - 6 yr old girl about practicing: "My mom has a lot of problems and she was screaming at me.
 Instead of getting upset, I went and sat on my floor and found my breath anchor.
 I felt a lot better after just breathing."

-- 9 yr old girl: "My grandfather died and I was really sad, so I used my breath anchor and watched my breath until I felt a little better."
+- 9 yr old girl: "My Pop Pop died over the weekend.
+I felt really sad.
+I breathed with my breath anchor and it helped."

 - 8 yr old girl about practicing: "My brother grabbed my toy, and instead of yelling at him, I practiced my mindful breathing."